Assessed Value Vs. Appraised Value: A Beginner’s Guide

 An appraised value represents an expert’s estimation of what your property is worth.
 It’s an analysis of a property to determine a suitable sales price under current market conditions.
 A home appraisal is an independent and professional opinion of the fair market value of a property.
 This means that two home appraisers may arrive at different valuations.

 Before issuing a home loan, mortgage lenders order an appraisal.
-This appraisal ensures that the borrower isn’t borrowing more money than the home is worth.
-There are three main parts to an appraisal: An inspection of your property, a review of comparable sales in your area (comps) and the issuance of a final appraisal report.
+This appraisal ensures that the borrower isn’t taking out a loan for more than the home is worth.
+There are three main parts to an appraisal: An inspection of your property, a review of comparable sales (comps) in your area and issuing a final appraisal report.

 An appraiser will analyze a property’s main characteristics like square footage and number of rooms.
 In addition, they’ll look at comps in the region to get a sense of what similar homes are selling for.
-Your appraiser may consider factors such as the home’s general state of repair and improvements made as well.
+Your appraiser may consider factors such as the home’s general state of repair and home improvements.

 How An Appraisal Vs. Assessment Can Impact A Home’s Value

-Both a tax assessment and home appraisal can impact the value of a homeowner’s property as it pertains to the home’s ability to perform in the local real estate market.
-For example, if you’re assessed at a higher property valuation, it may increase the amount that an owner must pay in annual property taxes.
+Both a tax assessment and home appraisal can impact your property value.
+This can have a big impact on your bottom line as a homeowner or a home buyer.
+For example, if you’re assessed at a higher property valuation, it may increase the amount that an owner or potential buyer will pay in annual property taxes.

 Tax Assessment Vs. Appraisal: Disputing The Different Valuations